jbfreels/dind-swarm/README.md

+# Update
+You shouldn't use this, as you can now have a single node swarm which is more ideal to test with than a docker-in-docker swarm.

+`docker swarm init` on your local and you can now test swarm command, create services, etc..

 # Docker in Docker Swarm
 Docker 1.13.1.
 I use this to test my custom swarm CLI and API to ochestrate containers.